Establishing a New Borrowings Program Agreement

 - Authority is otherwise provided

 When an agency exercises its authority, the Office of Management and Budget (OMB) should be contacted.
-OMB will help the agency in, among other activities, setting up any necessary financing and receipt accounts with the Financial Management Service (FMS).
+OMB will help the agency in, among other activities, setting up any necessary financing and receipt accounts with the Bureau of the Fiscal Service.
 OMB can be contacted by phone at 202-395-3945 or by e-mail at CSC2@omb.eop.gov.

 Drafting the Agreement

-Once all necessary accounts have been established, the borrowing agency contacts a member of the Bureau of the Public Debt's (BPD) Federal Borrowings Branch.
+Once all necessary accounts have been established, the borrowing agency contacts a member of the Bureau of the Fiscal Service (Fiscal Service) Federal Borrowings Branch.
 The Federal Borrowings Branch is responsible for the accounting and reporting of Treasury's loans receivable and the related interest receivable.
-The Federal Borrowings Branch also helps the agency to set up the required agreement between the borrowing agency and Treasury.
+The Federal Borrowings Branch also helps the agency set up the required agreement between the borrowing agency and Treasury.
 These are the steps taken while drafting the agreement:

 FCRA guideline conditions requiring special attention include: